vulongtran/totp/README.md

 This project is built to demonstrate how to create a generate time-based one time passwords in the browser.
 [[TOTP demo page]](https://pages.vulongtran.com/totp)

+#### TOTP Token Generator
+Generate time-based one time passwords in the browser.

+This page lets you easily generate a time-based one time password (TOTP) entirely in the web browser.
+This is useful if you want to do some quick testing and/or in case you ever lose access to your phone.

+You will need a copy of yours ercret key

 <!-- GETTING STARTED -->
 ## Getting Started
 To get a local copy up and running follow these simple steps.